iatechristmas/Spotify-Song-Suggester-API/README.md

 ##### 400 (Bad Request)

-> Will receive a 400 response and display one of the following messages if any required information is missing from the body
+> Will receive a 400 response one of the following messages if any required information is missing from the body

 ```javascript
 {